-http\access defines who is allowed to use the proxy server and who can access what on the Internet.
-For this, ACLs must be defined. localhost and all have already been defined above for which you can deny or allow access via deny or allow.
-A list containing any number of http\access entries can be created, processed from top to bottom.
+http_access defines who is allowed to use the proxy server and who can access what on the Internet.
+You need to define ACLs for this.
+The localhost and all ACLs have already been defined above, and you can deny or allow access to them via deny or allow.
+A list containing any number of http_access entries can be created, processed from top to bottom.
 Depending on which occurs first, access is allowed or denied to the respective URL.
-The last entry should always be http\access deny all.
-In the following example, localhost has free access to everything while all other hosts are denied access completely:
+The last entry should always be http_access deny all.
+In the following example, lo- calhost has free access to everything, while all other hosts are denied access completely:

-'''

-http_access allow localhost

-http_access deny all
+http_access allow localhost http_access deny all

-'''